kellykochanski/rescal-snow/docs/rescal-snow-tutorial.md

 ## 4. Visualizing the simulation output <a name="visualizing"></a>

-We have included a script to recolor three example output frames from the snowfall simulation:
+The following python commands may be run (interactively, or as a script) to recolor three example output frames from the snowfall simulation:

 ```python
 $ cd scripts